jokkebk/fileson/README.md

 ## Change detection

-Once you have a fileson database or two, you can compare them with `fileson_diff.py`.
+Once you have a Fileson database or two, you can compare them with `fileson_diff.py`.
 Like the duplicate command, one or both can be a directory (in the latter case you have to specify checksum method yourself, otherwise it's deducted from database files that need to have a matching checksum type):